What to Look for When Inspecting Your Attic

 Signs of Pest Infestation

-Rodents and raccoons can quickly invade your attic, feed on electrical components, ductwork and insulation.
+Rodents and raccoons can quickly invade your attic, and feed on electrical components, ductwork and insulation.
 If you notice any signs of pests in your attic, call an expert to have them exterminated.
 Common signs of the presence of birds and rodents include nests, acorns, leaves, and droppings.
 Make sure you find out how the pests invaded the attic and work on ways to keep them out.
 Many tend to access the attic through openings on the soffit.

 Signs of Water Leakage